Oink70/PriceApi/README.md

 For access to the latest raw price data, for example to access via a curl request, call `rawpricedata.php` which returns the json formatted avg price data, includes date stamp of when the price was retrieved, along with individual exchange price and volume data.

 ### Options (values are case insensitive):

 * currency - BTC or Fiat code like USD or CAD
 * ticker - ARRR, VRSC, KMD, and ZEC are supported
 * data - volume or price - volume only relevant if exchange is defined
-* exch - name of supported exchange, e.g. digitalprice - If no exchange, price is average of all supported for that coin.
+* exch - name of supported exchange, e.g. AtomicDEX - If no exchange, price is average of all supported for that coin.

 If no options are set, the default is average price in USD fiat of VRSC.

 ### Examples:

-https://veruspay.io/api/ - This get's the current price of VRSC in USD, weighted against 24hr volume across all exchanges.
+https://veruspay.veruscoin.io/ - This get's the current price of VRSC in USD, weighted against 24hr volume across all exchanges.
 This is the default return.

-https://veruspay.io/api/?exch=digitalprice&currency=cad - This will get the current price on digital price for VRSC and display in CAD fiat
+https://veruspay.veruscoin.io/?exch=AtomicDEX&currency=cad - This will get the current price on digital price for VRSC and display in CAD fiat

-https://veruspay.io/api/?currency=btc - This will get the average price of VRSC in BTC, weighted by 24 hr volume across both exchanges
+https://veruspay.veruscoin.io/?currency=btc - This will get the average price of VRSC in BTC, weighted by 24 hr volume across both exchanges

-https://veruspay.io/api/?currency=cad - This gets the current average price of VRSC in CAD, weighted by 24 hr volume across both exchanges
+https://veruspay,veruscoin.io/?currency=cad - This gets the current average price of VRSC in CAD, weighted by 24 hr volume across both exchanges

-https://veruspay.io/api/?exch=cryptobridge&data=volume - This will get the 24 volume of VRSC on CryptoBridge in the default currency of USD
+https://veruspay.veruscoin.io/?exch=AtomicDEX&data=volume - This will get the 24 volume of VRSC on CryptoBridge in the default currency of USD

-https://veruspay.io/api/?exch=cryptobridge&data=volume&currency=btc - This does the same but with BTC as the currency result
+https://veruspay.veruscoin.io/?exch=AtomicDEX&data=volume&currency=btc - This does the same but with BTC as the currency result

-https://veruspay.io/api/?currency=cad&ticker=arrr - Gets the average price of ARRR, now added to the api!
+https://veruspay.veruscoin.io/api/?currency=cad&ticker=arrr - Gets the average price of ARRR, now added to the api!

 ## Changelog

+### 2020.05.09 - version 0.1.5

+ - Added CoinGecko as source for exchanges known to CoinGecko
+ - Added AtomicDEX api for BTC volume
+ - retired calls to other individual CEXs
+ - added `ext` folder with coin PNGs

 ### 2019.03.22 - version 0.1.4